Hans My Hedgehog: Estonia

 In the Estonian Catalogue, the type is known as ATU 441, Siil pojaks ("The Hedgehog as Son"): a childless couple longs for a son and wishes for one that may even look like a hedgehog, so their wish is granted.
 The hedgehog grows up, works as a herd and tries to woo a princess.
 The king is then forced to give one of his daughters in marriage: only the youngest princess agrees, and she disenchants the hedgehog with three sticks.
+According to the Estonian scholars, the tale type is "little known" in the country, with thirteen variants recorded, registered mostly in Järva County and nearby, and two in Hiiumaa.

-In an Estonian tale translated into German as Wer will den Igel heiraten? ("Who shall marry the Hedgehog?"), a rich, but childless couple longs to have a son, even if he is a hedgehog, so one is born to them.
+In an Estonian tale collected by Oskar Loorits and translated into German as Wer will den Igel heiraten? ("Who shall marry the Hedgehog?"), a rich, but childless couple longs to have a son, even if he is a hedgehog, so one is born to them.
 After he grows up, he overhears his father saying that he can herd the cows, so he climbs on an ox's horns and herds the cows.
 The next time, he overhears his mother saying that, if he wasn't an animal, he could find a bride, so the hedgehog rides a rooster and goes to a man's house to court his daughters.
 The man asks his three daughters which shall marry the little animal: the elder two refuse, but the youngest agrees.
 On the wedding day, before the hedgehog and the girl arrive at church, the hedgehog asks her to find three sticks in a bush and hit him with them.
 The girl follows his orders and turns him to human shape, while the quills on the hedgehog's skin turn to gold coins.